vascopereira40/ReactNativeTest/README.md

 - Add error reporting.
 - Track user interactions with categories/highlights.

-### 10. Feature Enhancements
+### 9. UI/UX Enhancements

+- Improve transitions/animations between category levels.
+- Add a sticky search bar with debounce.
+- Instead of a button to the "brands list" I'd create a bradns carousel (or similar) on the CategoryEntryScreen.
+- Add Brand Page like a catalog of sort.
+- Better placeholder skeletons (fade-in shimmer).
 - Allow search to filter categories/brands.
 - Implement sorting/filtering on the PLP page.
 - Add wishlist + add-to-cart interactions in PD.
-- Instead of a button to the "brands list" I'd create a bradns carousel (or similar) on the CategoryEntryScreen.
-- Add Brand Page like a catalog of sort.

 These improvements would make the application scalable, resilient, and more aligned with real-world e-commerce app requirements.